Monitoring Country

 Managing Cane Toads

-- Conditioned taste aversion – teaching native predators like quolls and crocodiles to avoid eating Cane Toads Where they live
+- Conditioned taste aversion - teaching native predators like quolls and crocodiles to avoid eating cane toads

 Use the + - Zoom controls to select an area

-If you suspect you have found a cane toad ahead of the front line, please send a photo of the toad to the [DBCA; Department of Biodiversity, Conservation, and Attractions] Cane Toad hotline on 0400 693 807.
+If you suspect you have found a cane toad ahead of the front line in Western Australia, please send a photo of the toad to the DBCA (Department of Biodiversity, Conservation, and Attractions) cane toad hotline on 0400 693 807.
 In partnership with land managers the department can then respond quickly before new populations become established.

 What they sound like